Festive Recipes – Dairy-free Hot Chocolate

 - Top with lots of whipped cream and other dairy-free goodies to taste.

 If you don’t have a slow cooker it is possible to warm your plant-based milk in a saucepan on the hob instead and create one of these creamy drinks.
 Using Cadbury Drinking Chocolate Powder (which does have the disclaimer about containing milk due to cross-contamination in their factory) use three heaped teaspoons of the powder per 200ml of milk.
-If you are a strict vegan or allergy sufferer Choc Shot’s Liquid Chocolate also works really well.
+If you are an allergy sufferer Choc Shot’s Liquid Chocolate also works really well.
 Use 3 to 4 teaspoons per 200ml of milk, but I’d err on the side of caution as it is quite sweet.

 Syrups are also a great way of pepping up a hot chocolate and are available in some supermarkets.
 Adding a hazelnut syrup – like Monin’s – to hot chocolate gives it a Nutella flavour, while caramel makes it taste like a Mars bar.
 Their mint is the equivalent of a festive Matchmaker!
 Perfect for those who miss their sweet treats 🙂